akhil1o1/akhil1o1/README.md

 ### **I am a JavaScript Developer, Frontend Specialist, and Full-stack enthusiast**.
 ### I work with technologies like **React**, **Node**, **NextJS** and **React Native** to create modern and performant **web** and **mobile applications**.

-I have worked on multiple professional projects like web extensions, gen AI products, and ERP solutions utilizing React, NextJS, and MERN technologies.
+I have worked on multiple professional projects like web extensions, gen AI Saas products, and ERP solutions utilizing React, NextJS, and MERN technologies.
 - :open_file_folder: My portfolio is available at https://akhil-panwar-portfolio.netlify.app/
 - :globe_with_meridians: I currently work as a **Software Developer(React)**.
 - :envelope: You can reach me via [LinkedIn](https://www.linkedin.com/in/akhil-panwar-/) or akhilpanwar180@gmail.com